Zeuskartik/MediaSliderView/README.md

 ```

 **And it's done.**
 Fire an intent from some other activity onto this class and your gallery shall load the resources you provided.

+## Contributions and Support

+Contributions are welcome.
+Create a new pull request in order to submit your fixes and they shall be merged after moderation.
+In case of any issues, bugs or any suggestions, either create a new issue or post comments in already active relevant issues.
+Please

 ## License